Grantseekers

 • Equipment rental

-In-kind contributions include materials, equipment or services that are given without charge to the program or organization.
+In-kind contributions include materials, equipment, or services that are given without charge to the program or organization.
 These items should not be included in the budget of cash revenues and cash expenditures submitted with proposals to the Foundation.
 However, in-kind contributions should be noted in the project budget narrative.
 The final accounting on the grant must report against the approved budget submitted with the proposal and the actual cumulative expenditures since the start of the grant.
 In order to determine if all sources of funds were disbursed, actual cash expenditures are compared with actual cash revenues received; in-kind contributions are excluded from this calculation in determining if a refund is due to the Foundation.

-Capital equipment
+Capital Equipment

-A grant to an organization may include the purchase of capital equipment, which generally includes such items as computers, office furniture and other items.
+A grant to an organization may include the purchase of capital equipment, which generally includes such items as computers, office furniture, and other items.
 Books purchased to enhance a library may also be considered capital equipment.
 On the other hand, office supplies and other consumable items are not generally considered capital equipment.
-Books purchased for limited research purposes are not considered capital equipment. (indirect costs can not be included in direct costs)
+Books purchased for limited research purposes are not considered capital equipment.
+(Indirect costs cannot be included in direct costs.)

 Budget Format

 Budgets are generally broken down into two main sections: personnel costs and non-personnel costs.
 Salaries and benefits should include all staff salaries allocated to the project.
 Each position and percentage of time devoted to the project should also be identified.
 Contracted services, including an estimation of the hours and hourly rate, should be listed separately from salaries.
-Supporting detail should also be provided for all other major non-personnel line items.
+Supporting details should also be provided for all other major non-personnel line items.

 Example of preferred budget format

-Example of a sample budget
+Example of an acceptable sample budget

 Final Decision